laurabrosa/laurabrosa/README.md

 # Hi👋 I'm Laura 👩‍💻

 <p align="center">
 I'm a software developer with a strong passion for creating solutions in both front-end and data domains.
 I graduated with a degree in Electrical Engineering and also hold an MBA in Software Engineering.
-Currently, I'm putting my skills to work at americanas s.a. as a Data Engineer, but I also have a background on web development, especially on the front-end side.
-Additionally, I am proficient in Digital Analytics, using tools like Google Analytics, Google Tag Manager, Firebase and BigQuery for in-depth data collection and analysis.
+Currently, I'm putting my skills to work at americanas s.a. as a Data Engineer, but I also have a background in web development, especially on the front-end side.
+Additionally, I am proficient in Digital Analytics, using tools like Google Analytics, Google Tag Manager, Firebase, and BigQuery for in-depth data collection and analysis.
 </p>

 <p align="center">